 Also, it's part of a flashback seen while in a Death Trap by the Penguin.
 It's a stretch, but the choice of Penguin for the villain in the here-and-now after a Killer Moth flashback makes sense: in The Batman, Killer Moth worked for the Penguin (and in that story, he was mutated from a human form similar to his TB&TB look to his monstrous current form.)

-Though the differences between the DC Universe and the Brave and the Bold at the time TB&TB was made (Barbara Gordon still being Batgirl rather than Oracle and Huntress wearing her Silver Age costume are the two biggest examples) made an accurate adaptation impossible, the Birds of Prey homage episode is written in the style of the comic (unsurprising, seeing how they have the same writer), and even features the heroines calling themselves "The Birds of Prey" during a musical number.
+Though the differences between the DC Universe and the Brave and the Bold at the time TB&TB was made (Barbara Gordon still being Batgirl rather than Oracle and Huntress wearing her Silver Age costume are the two biggest examples) made an accurate adaptation impossible, the Birds of Prey homage episode is written in the style of the comic (unsurprising, seeing how they had the same writer), and even features the heroines calling themselves "The Birds of Prey" during a musical number.

 Part one of "The Siege of Starro!" has a scene where Captain Marvel fights a mind-controlled Guy Gardner.
 In the comics, the two did not like each other during their time with the Justice League, where Guy routinely referred to Marvel as "Captain Whitebread".